-Can you borrow from a life insurance policy?
+How to borrow against a life insurance policy

 How much can I borrow from my life insurance policy?

 The limit for borrowing money from life insurance is set by the insurer, and it's typically no more than 90% of the policy's cash value.
 When your policy has enough cash value (minimums vary by insurer), you can use it as collateral to request a loan from your insurance company.
 Keep in mind that if you have a newer policy it may take several years before it has accrued enough value for you to borrow against.